 Through two pilot surveys of unaccompanied homeless youth, Youth REACH MD has produced two reports on the number, characteristics, and needs of unaccompanied youth experiencing homelessness in Maryland, and is developing a toolkit for all Maryland jurisdictions to monitor the scope of youth and young adult homelessness going forward.

 This effort complements the work being done by Maryland’s Interagency Council on Homelessness; Thrive@25, Maryland’s initiative to end homelessness for youth with foster care histories on the Eastern Shore; and the Maryland General Assembly’s Joint Committee on Ending Homelessness.
-Youth REACH MD is also aligned with a larger national effort to end youth homelessness in the United States by 2020.
+Youth REACH MD is also aligned with a larger national effort to end youth homelessness in the United States by 2020 and the Grand Challenges for Social Work Initiative.

-To support Maryland in ending and preventing homelessness for youth and young adults.
+To support Maryland in ending and preventing homelessness for youth and young adults by

-- To engage youth, young adults, local community members, and federal, state and local constituencies in preventing and ending youth homelessness through participation in the design and implementation of the Demonstration Youth Count and the associated policy and evaluation activities;
+- Engaging youth, young adults, local community members, and federal, state and local constituencies in preventing and ending youth homelessness through participation in the design and implementation of the Demonstration Youth Count and the associated policy and evaluation activities;

-- To conduct an effective Demonstration Youth Count as an ongoing way for federal, state and local constituencies to track progress in understanding and meeting the needs of unaccompanied homeless youth and young adults that will result in programmatic, budgetary, and policy changes to end and prevent youth homelessness; and,
+- Conducting an effective Youth Count as an ongoing way for federal, state and local constituencies to track progress in understanding and meeting the needs of unaccompanied homeless youth and young adults that will result in programmatic, budgetary, and policy changes to end and prevent youth homelessness; and,

-- To incorporate housing and homeless services and programs into the multi-agency data collaborative at the University of Maryland to provide quality, up-to-date, longitudinal data and information related to overall program efficiency and effectiveness in serving the children, youth, and families of Maryland.
+- Incorporating housing and homeless services and programs into the multi-agency data collaborative at the University of Maryland to provide quality, up-to-date, longitudinal data and information related to overall program efficiency and effectiveness in serving the children, youth, and families of Maryland.

 Youth REACH MD was established by the Maryland General Assembly as part of the 2014 legislative session under Chapter 425 (House Bill 794).